Search

 • determine when the child will be interviewed alone by the lead social worker (where appropriate given the age of the child); and

-• determine what information from the Strategy Discussion will be shared with the family, unless such information sharing may place a child at increased risk of harm or jeopardise any criminal investigation.
+• determine what information from the strategy discussion will be shared with the family, unless such information sharing may place a child at increased risk of harm or jeopardise any criminal investigation.

 Parents and family will not be invited to participate or attend the strategy discussion.